opuswallet/opus-jobs/backend-engineer.md

 ### Required Skills

-- Experience with backend engineering in Rust, Go, Python, Scala and/or Java
+- Staff level experience with backend engineering in Rust, Go, Python, Scala and/or Java

 ### Bonus Skills

+- Experience with GCP and/or AWS
+- Experience with Rust
+- Experience with TypeScript
 - Experience with blockchain networks and crypto software
-- Experience with Rust

 ### Salary